ZOLUXERO/update-this-version/README.md

 # update-this-version
 Update this version using Semantic versioning

+Automatically adds and commits the changelog and current_release changes

 You can make use of the **User History**(only for azure devops) feature where every commit using a syntax like:
 `feat(test): #35: commit message` or `feat: #35: add commit message`.
 Will group all tasks with [#35]() under a only User history and link the work item to in this case an azure devops item.